Dorothy Warenskjold: Touring and Radio/Television Career

 Warenskjold appeared as a guest artist with various other American opera companies and orchestras.
 Particularly notable were her summer performance runs at the Cincinnati Zoo Opera for half a decade (1954-1958), and her appearances at the Hollywood Bowl.

-In addition to her work on stage, she performed regularly on radio and television during the 1940s and 1950s, enjoying singing Broadway repertoire interleaved with opera.
+In addition to her work on stage, she performed regularly on radio and early television during the 1940s and 1950s, enjoying singing Broadway repertoire interleaved with opera.

 Standard Hour broadcast from the War Memorial Opera House.
 San Francisco Symphony in the pit, often Pierre Monteux on the baton, 10 ft concert grand stage left, Dorothy Warenskjold at the mike.
 America west of the Rockies listening on AM radio via high-powered telephone lines.

 Dorothy Warenskjold with Walt Disney and tenor James Melton on the set of Melton's "Ford Festival" show.

 She was frequently heard on the programs Harvest of Stars, Ford Festival, The Standard Hour, The Standard School Broadcast, The Voice of Firestone, The Railroad Hour, Family Theater, and also on Armed Forces Radio Network.
 A restored kinescope of her April 26, 1951 appearance on episode 4 of James Melton's Ford Festival TV show (alongside Victor Borge and Joan Bennett) is viewable online.
 In 1950, she performed the roles of Antonia and Stella in the NBC Opera Theatre's television production of The Tales of Hoffmann.
 Warenskjold stated that in 1951—at the peak of her RTV success—she had declined an offer from the Metropolitan Opera, and that it was a decision she later regretted for what might have been.
-Her RTV shows would be cancelled one by one throughout the 1950s, except for the Standard School hour.
+Her RTV shows would be cancelled one by one throughout the 1950s, except for the Standard School Broadcast.
 National Public Television and Public Radio would not provide a replacement outlet until the 1970s, by which time she was reaching retirement age.